MorrisseyLab/CryptDriftR/README.md

 install_github("MorrisseyLab/CryptDriftR")
 ```

-For an fully worked exmaple that replicates the analysis in Vermeulen, Morrissey, et al Science 2013 see the vignette.
+For a fully worked exmaple that replicates the analysis in Vermeulen, Morrissey, et al Science 2013 see the vignette.